fsek/App2/README.md

 1. Install Flutter from [here](https://docs.flutter.dev/release/archive).
 Installation will include Dart.
 1. Include `flutter/bin` in your PATH environment variable.
 1. Clone the repo: `git clone https://github.com/fsek/App2.git`

+New part:

+1. Start the backend while running on the most up to date app backend branch (https://github.com/fsek/WebWebWeb/pull/220) at the time of writing.
+1. Run `bash script.sh`, which will take care of most work for you.
+1. Run `flutter run` or run the app via the VSCode standard runner.

+Old outdated instructions:

 1. Run `flutter pub get` inside project root.
 1. `flutter build apk` (if this doesn't work skip/try without this step, it is probably and often not needed)
 1. Run `flutter pub run build_runner build` or `dart run build_runner build`.